Continued from 5. Obscurity.

 Julin just grinned.

 “Pracclen offered you protection.
-He offered to clear your father’s name.”
+He offered to help you clear your father’s name.”

 “Don’t forget revenge.”